REDUCING THE ADMINISTRATIVE BURDEN OF DOING BUSINESS

 • International Traffic in Arms Regulations (ITAR)

 • Military Critical Technologies List

-The U.S. State Department is required by Congress to prepare an annual report on military assistance, military exports, and military imports known as the “Section 655″ report pertaining to the section of the Foreign Assistance Act.
-In compliance, Swiftships submits reports detailing end-use of controlled U.S. weapons systems sold and exported to its clients.
+• Every year Congress requires the U.S. State Department to prepare a “Section 655” report on military assistance, exports, and imports under the Foreign Assistance Act.
+Swiftships contributes to this with its own reports detailing the end-use of the controlled U.S. weapons systems it has sold and exported.

-  Our relationship with Non-Foreign Military Sales (FMS) trade partners like MBDA, OTO Melara and DRS Technology allows us to be a leader in Arms and Integration under DCS.
+• Our relationship with Non-Foreign Military Sales (FMS) trade partners, such as MBDA, OTO Melara, and DRS Technology, allows us to be a leader in Arms and Integration under Direct Commercial Sales (DCS).